 What happens is that this form of logo uses a special typeface and letter styling, which becomes associated with a brand.

-Designing a Logotype
+Creating a Logotype Design

 - Logos must be designed in a vector application such as Adobe Illustrator, not Photoshop!
 The reason for this is that the logo needs to be scalable without losing its quality.
 It should be crisp regardless of whether it is printed on a tiny business card or a giant billboard.